Sandeepa1995/MorfiConvert/README.md

 ```
 or

-If your going with CMake, just,
+If your going with CMake to add it to your project, just,
 ```sh
 cppan
 ```